fakeolsen/scolsen.github.io/_posts/2016-05-05-form-and-counterform.md

 date: 2016-04-21 12:00:00
 categories: essay
 render: normal
-abstract: This essay explores a conceptual notion similar to the Foil through the characters of Macbeth.
+info: This essay explores a conceptual notion similar to the Foil through the characters of Macbeth.
 ex: "In that arcane and scrupulous art known as typography there exists a notion fundamental to the construction of the letter, the basest of the typographer's elements: *Form and Counterform*.
 Perhaps notion is a misnomer.
 Form and Counterform is a relation of constitutive character--change one and you necessarily change the other.
 The form is the part of the letter we all recognize without difficulty--the actual strokes and shapes which make up the letters.
 The curves and angles of ink on the page.
 The counterform is a bit more subtle.
 It is comprised of the negative space surrounding the letter strokes--the empty innards of the letter o..."
 ---

+{% comment %}
+Use the following to include images, filling out params as needed.
+{% include image.html path="/images/IMG_0001.png" caption="New York's Meat Pacjing District...yum" alt="An image of NYC" %}
+Note to never include two images adjacent.
+Leave a nice paragraph block between them, otherwise they will not display corrently on hd desktop with the current css solution.
+Same deal with notes.
+As a work-around, there is an alt layout for image heavy posts.
+Use image heavy layout.
+{% endcomment %}

 In that arcane and scrupulous art known as typography there exists a notion fundamental to the construction of the letter, the basest of the typographer's elements: *Form and Counterform*.
 Perhaps notion is a misnomer.
 Form and Counterform is a relation of constitutive character--change one and you necessarily change the other.
 The form is the part of the letter we all recognize without difficulty--the actual strokes and shapes which make up the letters.
 The curves and angles of ink on the page.
 The counterform is a bit more subtle.
 It is comprised of the negative space surrounding the letter strokes--the empty innards of the letter o.